nexty5870/blog/aboutme.md

 ### my history

-To be honest, I'm having some trouble remembering right now, so why don't you just watch [last video](https://www.youtube.com/watch?v=avAvKLBAA-U) and it will answer **all** your questions.
+To be honest, I'm having some trouble remembering right now, so why don't you just watch [last video](https://www.youtube.com/watch?v=avAvKLBAA-U) and drop me **your** question there?

+You might be a Instagram user, if so why not following me: [https://instagram.com/weekendmake](WeekendMake)